-Twitter Hashtag Analytics
+What is Twitter Hashtag Analytics?

 Hashtagify is a robust tool for locating trending hashtags that are relevant to your industry.
 Once you type in your hashtag (SuperBowl, for instance) in the Search bar and press Enter, it will show you the top related hashtags based on their popularity.
 By default, the results are presented in a visual that looks like a mind map.

 Another cool feature is that you can measure your brand’s influence within a hashtag’s stream and get ideas on new hashtags to use in your marketing.

 The focus on relevant hashtags, popularity, and correlation makes Hashtagify awesome for discovering new opportunities.
 Moreover, the ability to filter out tags with lots of spam lets you focus on quality.

 RiteTag is a handy Twitter hashtag analytics tool that lets you discover new hashtags and track existing ones.
 In addition to sharing vital hashtag data with the user, the tool helps you identify the best hashtags for your images and texts.

 The tool has all the features you need to research a hashtag, including notification alerts that keep you up to date on new mentions of your preferred hashtags, and tag sets that enable you to view related hashtags that can be used to bolster your Twitter presence.